Unsteady mixed flows in non uniform closed water pipes: a Full Kinetic Appraoch: A model for unsteady water flows in closed water pipe

 \section{A model for unsteady water flows in closed water pipe}

+Although, in recent works (see \cite{BEG09, BEG12}), we have derived and studied a model for mixed flows in closed water pipes that we called the \textbf{PFS} model, for the sake of completeness of the present work, we briefly recall this model and its mathematical properties.

-The \textbf{PFS} model (see \cite{BEG09, BEG11_1, TheseErsoy}) is a mixed model of a pressurized (compressible) and free surface (incompressible) flow in a one dimensional rigid pipe with variable cross-section.
+The \textbf{PFS} model (see \cite{BEG09, BEG12, TheseErsoy}) is a mixed model of a pressurized (compressible) and free surface (incompressible) flow in a one dimensional rigid pipe with variable cross-section.
 The pressurized parts of the flow correspond to a full pipe whereas the section is not completely filled for the free surface flow.

-The free surface part of the model is derived by writing the $3$D Euler incompressible equations and by averaging over orthogonal sections to the privileged axis of the flow.
-In the same spirit, by writing the Euler isentropic and compressible equations with the linearized pressure law $\dsp p(t,x,y,z)=p_0 + \frac{1}{c^2}(\rho(t,x,y,z) - \rho_0)$, we obtain a Saint-Venant like system of equations in the ``FS-equivalent'' variable $\dsp A(t,x) = \frac{\overline{\rho}(t,x)}{\rho_0} S(x)$, $Q(t,x)=A(t,x) u(t,x)$ which takes into account the compressible effects (for a detailed derivation, see \cite{BEG09, BEG11_1, TheseErsoy}).
-These variables are suitable to study mixed flows by setting:
+The free surface part of the model is derived by writing the $3$D Euler incompressible equations and by averaging over orthogonal sections to the privileged axis of the flow, the pressure being the hydrostatic pressure defined by:

+where $g$ is the gravity constant, $\theta(x)$ the inclination of the pipe, $\rho_{0}$ is the density of the water at normal atmospheric conditions, $h(t,x)$ is the water height of the free surface whereas $z(x)$ is the altitude of the bottom of the pipe.